Singapore Maths Overview

 Programme Based on Established Theories

 Singapore Maths is an amalgamation of global ideas delivered as a highly effective programme of teaching methods and resources.
-The approach is based on recommendations from notable experts such as Jerome Bruner, Richard Skemp, Jean Piaget, Lev Vygotsky and Zoltan Deines.
+The approach is based on recommendations from notable experts such as Jerome Bruner, Richard Skemp, Jean Piaget, Lev Vygotsky and Zoltan Dienes.

 Bruner studied how children learned and put forward the Concrete Pictorial Abstract (CPA) approach to learning.
 He also coined the term "scaffolding" to describe how children build on the information they have already mastered.
 In his research on the development of children (1966), Bruner proposed three modes of representation: concrete or action-based (enactive representation), pictorial or image-based (iconic representation) and abstract or language-based (symbolic).